Transapical vs. Transfemoral TAVR | Journal Scan

 This subgroup analysis reports that in matched patients with similar degrees of PAD and extensive cardiovascular risk factors, TA-TAVR is associated with greater periprocedural morbidity and mortality than TF-TAVR.
 This was true overall as well as in propensity-matched comparisons.
 The mechanism for this increased early risk requires further study to identify possible ways to mitigate or reduce it.
 At this time, based on available data, a transfemoral preferred strategy for TAVR seems to be prudent whenever anatomically feasible.

-Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and VHD, Interventions and Structural Heart Disease, Interventions and Vascular Medicine
+Clinical Topics: Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and VHD, Interventions and Structural Heart Disease, Interventions and Vascular Medicine

 Keywords: Transcatheter Aortic Valve Replacement, Aortic Valve Insufficiency, Bioprosthesis, Peripheral Arterial Disease, Peripheral Vascular Diseases, Risk, Risk Factors, Stroke, Propensity Score, Mortality